daronphang/coding_resources/javascript/promise.md

 ## Promise Object:
+Object represents the eventual completion (or failure) of an asynchronous operation and its resulting value.
 Contains both the producing code and calls to the consuming code.
 ```javascript
 let myPromise = new Promise(function(myResolve, myReject) {
 // "Producing Code" (May take some time)